-The proposed work of the preliminary Phase 6 will include clearing and development of the Mixed Meadow (MEM) in the center of the study area.
+The proposed work of Phase 6 will include clearing and development of the Mixed Meadow (MEM) in the center of the study area.
 No significant landforms, soils or geology are present or adjacent to this area.
 The FODM5-4, SWD1, and FOC vegetation communities (Figure 4) are considered to be 'Potentially Significant Woodlands' according to the Town of Perth Official Plan (Town of Perth, 2017).
-The proposed project is anticipated to remove approximately 22 acres of FODM5-4 which is a Dry-fresh Sugar Maple, Ironwood Deciduous Forest.
-Significant woodlands are protected from disturbance and no development is permitted within these areas.
+The proposed project is anticipated to remove less than 1.5 hectares of FODM5-4 which is a Dry-fresh Sugar Maple, Ironwood Deciduous Forest.

 'Significant Wildlife Habitat' was identified within the Perth Long Swamp PSW and potentially in FODM5-4 based on the presence of species of special concern observed during field reviews.
 No valleylands were identified within the study area.